Yixuan-Lee/LeetCode/README.md

 ### Join in if you'd like to practice together!

-It's free to use your favourite programming languages, and please create source files under the right folder, thanks:D
+Feel free to use your favourite programming languages, and please commit source files under the right folder, thanks:~)

+### Happy Spring Festival for 2019!🎇

+Keep healthy, stay foolish

-### Happy New Year's day 2019!🎇🎆
+### Happy New Year's day 2019!🎆